DataExplorerSB/Java/Java_Fundamental.md

 # What is local variable?
 - Local variables are directly declared inside method/block/loop within a class
 - Memory is allocated inside static area.
 Memory is de allocated when stackframe of that method/block/loop is cleared after completing its task.
-- The scope of local variables are limited to method/block/loop when it is declared.
+- The scope of local variables are limited to method/block/loop where it is declared.
 - There is no default value for local variable

 ~~~